a-chacon/oas_rails/README.md

 - `config.authenticate_all_routes_by_default`: Determines whether to authenticate all routes by default.
 Default is `true`.
 - `config.security_schema`: The default security schema used for authentication.
 Choose a predefined security schema from `[:api_key_cookie, :api_key_header, :api_key_query, :basic, :bearer, :bearer_jwt, :mutual_tls]`.
 - `config.security_schemas`: Custom security schemas.
 Follow the [OpenAPI Specification](https://spec.openapis.org/oas/latest.html#security-scheme-object) for defining these schemas.

+### Default Errors

+- `config.set_default_responses`: Determines whether to add default errors responses to endpoint.
+Default is `true`.

+- `config.possible_default_responses`: Array with possible default errors.(Some will be added depending on the endpoint, example: not_found only works with show/update/delete).
+Default: [:not_found, :unauthorized, :forbidden].
+It should be HTTP status code symbols from the list: `[:not_found, :unauthorized, :forbidden, :internal_server_error, :unprocessable_entity]`

+- `config.response_body_of_default`: body for use in default responses.
+It must be a Hash.
+Default: { message: String }

 ## Usage